Judging is conducted by an independent panel of industry peers and business professionals.

 Claire has been fortunate enough to have travel extensively throughout the Territory and has tertiary qualifications in both business management and marketing.

-Des Crowe is the current CEO of the Australian Hotels Association NT Branch and has worked with the NT hospitality industry since his arrival in the NT in 1986.
+Des Crowe is the current CEO of Hospitality NT and has worked with the NT hospitality industry since his arrival in the NT in 1986.

 Whilst residing mainly in the Darwin area, Des spent two years in Katherine and has worked extensively across regional NT.
 Accommodation, food, beverage entertainment and tourism have been a constant feature in his work and he has had the opportunity to work with both NT and Federal tourism agencies and Ministers.

 Dr Diana Leeder

 Diana Leeder has worked in local government since 1976 with the exception of 9 years with the Northern Territory Government from 2003 – 2012.
 Although she grew up in Darwin, her working experience commenced in New South Wales working part time with the Upper Hunter Regional Library whilst living and working on a mixed farming property during drought years.
 Since then Diana’s professional journey has taken her through distance education, a period with Namoi Regional Library and a move into more general public administration after returning to Darwin.
 Along the way she has indulged her passion for Switzerland and all things Swiss by completing a PhD on the works of a Swiss German female writer and for animals and their proper care and management by a period of twenty years on the Northern Territory Veterinary Board, ten years of which were as the President of the Board.